Arlen22/TiddlyServer/README.md

 TiddlyServer takes the server command of TiddlyWiki on NodeJS and adds it to a static file server.
 This means you can load and serve any TiddlyWiki data folder in the same way you can serve a single file TiddlyWiki.

+### End of life

+I think the time has come to officially sunset support for TiddlyServer.
+It does what it does and it does do it well, but there are some things it could do better.
+I've been working on MultiWikiServer, a new, officially sanctioned server solution for TiddlyWiki that uses databases.

+A few things TiddlyServer does that I really don't like.

+- Auth is terrible.
+Granted it's probably secure enough, but the user experience is awful.
+- It runs data folders.
+Literally loads JavaScript and executes it on the server, just like Node TiddlyWiki.
+- It's not easy to update your TiddlyWiki version.
+I was planning to automatically publish new slim versions but that never happened.

+But it solved a use case which will always be relevant.

+- It serves data folders, single-file wikis, and static files together.
+Transparently.

 ### Notes for 2.2

 - You can run `npm install -g tiddlyserver` and everything will be installed properly.
 Installation instructions are below.